AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Migrate and synchronize MySQL data/RDS synchronization/Select a synchronization method.md

 |[Use DataWorks to synchronize MySQL data to Elasticsearch](/intl.en-US/Best Practices/Migrate and synchronize MySQL data/RDS synchronization/Use DataWorks to synchronize MySQL data to Elasticsearch.md)|
 |Use Canal to synchronize MySQL data|You can use binary logs to synchronize and subscribe to data in real time.|You require a high real-time performance for data synchronization.|-   You must build a Canal environment on an Elastic Compute Service \(ECS\) instance.
 However, this increases the costs of data synchronization.
--   Canal V1.1.4 cannot be used to synchronize data to Elasticsearch V7.4 clusters.
+-   Canal V1.1.4 cannot be used to synchronize data to an Elasticsearch V7.X cluster.
+We recommend that you use Logstash or DTS to synchronize MySQL data to an Elasticsearch V7.X cluster.
 -   You can customize mappings for indexes.
 However, you must make sure that the fields defined in the mappings are the same as those in the source database.

 |[Use Canal to synchronize MySQL data to Alibaba Cloud Elasticsearch](/intl.en-US/Best Practices/Migrate and synchronize MySQL data/RDS synchronization/Use Canal to synchronize MySQL data to Alibaba Cloud Elasticsearch.md)|